-By: Sobhan Mohmand, Editorial manager Last updated: 28 Oct 2018
+By: Sobhan Mohmand, Editorial manager Last updated: 30 October 2019

 Your references are people, called referees, who can testify about your character, skills and abilities to prospective employers.
+You could consider your referees as your personal advocates or ambassadors.
+The employer might call them or request in writing some information about you.

-Some employers may request your cover letter, CV, references and/or recommendation letters as part of the first stages of the job application process (i.e. before being invited for a job interview).
 If this is the case, you must provide your references to the employer, either through their job application form or by including it on your CV.
-Most employers will not ask for this information until the later stages of the selection process.
+Most employers, however, will not ask for this information until the later stages of the selection process.

 By providing this information beforehand, they can instantly ‘check you out’ at any stage of the selection process.
-They are under no obligation to only contact your referees after the interview stage.
+Remember, recruiters are under no obligation only to contact your referees after the job interview stage.

 It also gives the impression that you have nothing to hide (e.g. a bad track-record, having no referees at all or having been fired from your previous job).